YottaDB/YDBDoc/AdminOpsGuide/dbmgmt.rst

 * -JOURNAL specifies journaling is allowed.
 It takes one or more arguments in a journal-option-list.

-For detailed description of the all JOURNAL qualifiers and its keywords, refer to “SET -JOURNAL Options ”.
+For detailed description of the all JOURNAL qualifiers and its keywords, refer to `SET -JOURNAL Options <https://docs.yottadb.com/AdminOpsGuide/ydbjournal.html#set-action-qualifiers>`_.

 ~~~~~~~~~~
 -KEY_SIZE